Which city is cheaper, Nashville or Chattanooga?

 The spring attracts plenty of travelers to both Chattanooga and Nashville.
 Furthermore, many travelers come to Nashville for the activities around the city.

 In the spring, Chattanooga is around the same temperature as Nashville.
-Typically, the spring temperatures in Chattanooga in April are around 62°F (17°C), and Nashville is about 62°F (16°C).
+Typically, the spring temperatures in Chattanooga in April average around 62°F (17°C), and Nashville averages at about 62°F (16°C).

 People are often attracted to the plentiful sunshine in Nashville this time of the year.
 In Chattanooga, it's very sunny this time of the year.
 Chattanooga usually receives around the same amount of sunshine as Nashville during spring.
 Chattanooga gets 243 hours of sunny skies, while Nashville receives 234 hours of full sun in the spring.